Holomorphic 1-forms on the moduli space of curves: Examples in dimension two

 Now, we want to produce other examples for which the liftability property of the cotangent sheaf does not hold.
-Consider a generically finite projective morphism $\pi:\hat{S}\to S$ such that the branch divisor $D$ is smooth and different from $E$.
+Let $S$ as before and consider a generically finite projective morphism $\pi:\hat{S}\to S$ such that the branch divisor $D$ is smooth and different from $E$.
 Set $\hat{E}=\pi^*E$, $\hat{H}=\pi^*H$ and $\hat{\cL}=\pi^*\cL$.